 It may come as no surprise to you that one of the oldest cookbooks ever discovered is of Italian origin.
 Well, Roman origin, since the country of Italy did not exist in its current form until 1861.
 The Apicius dates back to the 4th century AD and its title became synonymous with passion for exuberant, refined foods.
 Some of its true Italian recipes include roast wild boar, ostrich ragu, and lobster croquettes.
 Doesn’t it sound like a banquet straight from Game of Thrones?

-Throughout the years, Italian food has crafted a careful balance between low-brow, peasant foods and high-brow, refined delicacies, concocting mouth-watering inventions that have come to rule the world.
-Follow the true Italian recipes below for a taste of authentic Italian cooking, combining elegance and pragmatism.
+Throughout the years, Italian food chefs have crafted a careful balance between low-brow, peasant comfort foods and high-brow, refined, savory delicacies, concocting mouth-watering cuisine inventions that have come to rule the world.
+Follow the easy, true Italian recipes below for a taste of authentic Italian cooking combining elegance and simple pragmatism, right in your own kitchen.
 After all, you don’t need to be a Roman emperor to eat like one.
-Here’s our suggested menu for your feast including
+Following is our suggested menu for your perfect homemade feast!

 Aperitivo: Vermouth, Prosecco, or a Martini